SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/🧪 Synaptic Labs/01. Blogs/Meditation on Alignment/Memetics and the Mind Virus.md

 As we wade into the tempestuous seas of social media, it's crucial to unravel the enigma of virality—a phenomenon that transforms simple posts into digital myths whispered across the vast networks of the internet.
 The architects behind this elusive magic?
 The algorithms, those silent puppeteers orchestrating the symphony of social media feeds.
 Here's how they cast their spells on platforms like Twitter, Facebook, Instagram, and TikTok, conjuring virality from the ether.

 [[Social media algorithms]] are the gatekeepers of content, designed with a singular purpose: to curate a user experience so enthralling that the digital world becomes inseparable from the rhythm of our daily lives.
-Using a complex method of signals and rules, these algorithms predict and dictate what content dances before our eyes.
+Using a complex method of signals and rules, these algorithms predict and dictate what content we consume.
 They are the architects of digital destiny, determining which posts rise to fame and which fade into the shadows.

 <iframe src="https://giphy.com/embed/3GSoFVODOkiPBFArlu" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/treadmill-lumps-daily-exercise-3GSoFVODOkiPBFArlu">via GIPHY</a></p>